erikandersson96/portfolio-project-two/README.md

 ---
 ### Intention

 This website is a `fictional website` for the purpose of my Second Portfolio Project for Code Institute’s Full Stack Software Development Course.
-I created this website with the knowledge I gained from the `HTML`, `CSS` and `JavaScript` modules.
+I created this website with the knowledge I gained from the `HTML`, `CSS`, and `JavaScript` modules.

-The main goal with this project was to test my new knowledge in JavaScript.
+The main goal of this project was to test my new knowledge of JavaScript.
 I decided to create my own version of the famous Simon Game, but with a twist.
 I reversed the logic of the game so the player needs to play his/her own sequence in order to win over the computer.

 * Features I aimed to achieve with this project:

 * To make the game `easy` to understand.
-* Create a game with an old style interface `(Trying to take the user back to the 90's)`.
+* Create a game with an old-style interface `(Trying to take the user back to the '90s)`.
 * Use a `Wrapper` for all text and the game itself to create a `“stand out”` feeling and catch the attention of the user.
 * Create a game that everyone at any age can play!